ShaneC0/oxide/README.md

 # Notes:
 - Look into using iterator adaptors to refactor lexer.
     - May not be fully utilizing the properties of the peekable iterator that is the input.
-- Figure out these errors
-    -
+-  Why getting missing halt every time?